-Phakamani Hadebe, CEO of Eskom, apologized on behalf of the public utility to residents in South Africa.
-According to him, the problems and issues which the organization is now facing could have been avoided in the past:
+Phakamani Hadebe, CEO of Eskom, apologized on behalf of the public utility to South Africans.
+According to Hadebe, the problems and issues that the organization is now facing could have been avoided in the past:

 “All these challenges, load shedding, were built over time.
 But turning around an institution facing challenges takes time.
 So we apologize. “